The vision of the Clean City Committee is a litter-free City of St. Catharines.

 Meetings are usually held on the third Tuesday of each month at the Lake Street Service Centre, 383 Lake St.

 The DON'T FLICK IT!
-Campaign is designed to bring awareness to those that 'flick' their cigarette butts, that they are in fact littering!
+Campaign is designed to bring awareness to those that 'flick' their cigarette butts, that they are in fact littering.
 This is no different than throwing a candy wrapper or piece of gum - cigarette butts are not biodegradable and are polluting our environment.
 The Great Canadian Shoreline Clean-up reports that cigarette butts and filters are the number one litter items polluting our shorelines and waterways.
 In 2012 over 400,000 cigarette butts were collected as part of the annual Shoreline Clean-up.

-The Campaign key messages are:
+The key messages of the campaign are:

 If you must smoke, please dispose of your cigarette butts responsibly, DON'T FLICK IT!

 The Clean City Committee operates a phone-in Litter Alert hotline.
 Reports can be made about specific areas that require attention because of garbage or litter.
 Messages left will be retrieved by a Clean City Committee member, who will then contact the reporting person within a week, visit the location indicated, and, wherever possible, initiate a volunteer cleanup.
 The individual who reports the location will be encouraged to participate in any cleanup efforts.

 You can e-mail a Litter Alert or call the hotline at 905.688.5601, ext.
 1630.